-This attachment summarizes each pilot and describes the way it advances, detracts, or remains neutral on achieving the Docket 4600 goals for the electric and gas system.
+This attachment summarizes each pilot and describes the manner in which way it advances, detracts, or remains neutral on achieving the Docket 4600 goals for the electric and gas system.

 Pilots are designed to explore technologies and approaches to energy management not included in the core energy efficiency programs (Residential, Commercial and Industrial, and Multifamily).